Shredder (Teenage Mutant Ninja Turtles): Utrom Shredder

+In the first season set years later, Ch'rell tasks his right-hand man Hun, the leader of the Purple Dragons gang, and scientist Baxter Stockman with killing the Turtles when they begin interfering with the Foot Clan's operations.
+Following the repeated failures of his underlings, Ch'rell attempts to deceive the Turtles into serving him but the Turtles manage to defeat him with the help of Splinter, beginning Ch'rell's vendetta against them which makes up the main conflict of the next two seasons.
+In the third season, Ch'rell uses his wealth and influence as Oroku Saki to repair the damage left in the wake of the Triceratons' failed invasion of Earth, secretly salvaging the remnants of their alien technology to construct a spacecraft so that he can return to the stars, retaliate against the Utroms, and conquer the universe.
+However, Ch'rell's plan is foiled by the Turtles and the Utroms, who exile him to a desolate ice asteroid for his crimes.

-In the finale film Turtles Forever, Ch'rell is freed from his exile by his Shredder counterpart from the 1987 series after his frozen body was teleported off of Mor Gal Tal by the 1980s Shredder and Krang.
-Once Karai showed up upon finding out about Ch'rell's return, Ch'rell then takes over the Technodrome and gains a new, more powerful exo-suit.
-After realigning with a now-mutated Hun, Ch'rell reverse-engineers the mutagen that Hun got to turn a select number of Cyber Foot into Mutant Foot Soldiers and create new Foot Robots that are stronger than the '80s versions.
-The Ch'rell later uses the Technodrome to view alternate dimensions, realizing that there is an entire multiverse of Ninja Turtles.
-Locating the Turtles' source planet, Turtle Prime, Ch'rell vows to eliminate every Ninja Turtle in existence by destroying this dimension.
-The Mirage Turtles, the 1987 Turtles, and the 2003 Turtles team up to defeat Ch'rell and Ch'rell is ultimately disintegrated by an energy beam as he screams in agony though Karai and Splinter agree that the Shredder will return again as he always does.
+In the finale film Turtles Forever, Ch'rell is freed from exile by his counterpart from the 1987 series.
+After learning of the existence of the multiverse, Ch'rell attempts to use the Technodrome to destroy the Turtles' source planet, Turtle Prime, and thereby eliminate every Ninja Turtle in existence, but the Mirage Turtles, 1987 Turtles, and 2003 Turtles team up to defeat Ch'rell.

 In "Same As It Never Was", Donatello is transported to an alternate future in which the Shredder has succeeded in subjugating Earth.
 By then, Splinter had died protecting his sons and Casey Jones died fighting the Foot Clan.
 Ch'rell also severed Michelangelo's left arm and Raphael's left eye.
 When Donatello leads a final rebellion against the Shredder's fortress, his Foot forces kill Michelangelo while Karai kills Leonardo and Raphael.
-April avenges Leonardo and Raphael by using a rocket launcher on Karai, and the Shredder is killed by Donatello with the Tuneller.
+April avenges Leonardo and Raphael by using a rocket launcher on Karai, and the Shredder is killed by Donatello with the Tunneler.

 In "Timing is Everything", Leonardo and Cody Jones are accidentally sent back in time to the aftermath of the Turtles' first battle with the Shredder.
 Later, the Shredder and several Foot ninjas are transported to 2105 but are easily defeated by the Turtles' futuristic technology.

 In the IDW comic series, Ch'rell appears as a separate individual from the Shredder.